To pass this unit, please study the 18 vocabulary words below.

 UK

-A baseband local-area network originally developed by Xerox Corp; normally running between 10 Mbps and 1,000 Mbps.
+a baseband local-area network originally developed by Xerox Corp; normally running between 10 Mbps and 1,000 Mbps

 USA